 Is it safe to reheat leftovers?

 There is a legit fear surrounding the beneficial notions of reheating food, and rightfully so.
 You’ve probably heard all the phrases surrounding it, from “it will lose its nutritional value” to “eating leftovers will make you sick.”
 The truth of the matter is, when reheated properly, some leftover foods – such as carrots – actually increase in nutritional value.
-Use the following tips to make sure you’re reheating your leftovers properly and can enjoy them as a good meal.

 Best Ways to Reheat Leftovers